Trees of Graphs as Boundaries of Hyperbolic Groups: Proof of S.1 and of the missing parts of Theorems 1 and 2

 Before getting to the further modifications of the tree system $\Theta^V_*[{\mathcal R}_G]$, we need to describe some natural decorations for arms and wedge arms of this system, and to record some of their properties.
 We start with describing the so called U-types.

 Let $U$ be the set of $G$-orbits in the set of all those edges of the reduced Bowditch JSJ-tree $T^r_G$ which have a flexible vertex as one of their endpoints.
-We will use $U$ as a set of types for arms and wedge arms in $\Theta^V_*[{\mathcal R}_G]$, and we will say that a type $\varepsilon\in U$ is orientable (respectively, non-orientable) if and only if the edge stabilizing group $G(e)$ for any $e\in\varepsilon$ is orientable (respectively, non-orientable).
+We will use $U$ as a set of types for arms and wedge arms in $\Theta^V_*[{\mathcal R}_G]$, and we will say that a type $\varepsilon\in U$ is orientable (respectively, non-orientable) if the edge stabilizing group $G(e)$ for any $e\in\varepsilon$ is orientable (respectively, non-orientable).
 Now, let $A$ be any arm in the tree system $\Theta^{V}_*[{\mathcal R}_G]$.
 Recall that $A$ corresponds to a class (or a sequence of copies) of edges in one of the extended Whitehead graphs $\Gamma_z=\widetilde W_z$, and the set of edges in $\widetilde W_z$ whose copies are involved in $A$ (which we denote by $E_A$) coincides with the preimage $(\lambda_z^+)^{-1}(x)$ for some (precisely one) vertex $x\in N_z^2$ (see the notation introduced in the fourth paragraph of \Secref{S}).
 The vertex $x$ as above is adjacent to precisely one vertex $u_\xi$ (as described in the same \Secref{S}), and we put $e=[x,u_\xi]$.
-We associate to $A$ (and call the \emph{U-type} of $A$) the type $\varepsilon=[e]\in U$, i.e. the $G$-orbit of $e$.
-This orbit clearly belongs to $U$, since $x$ is a flexible vertex of $T^r_G$ (which follows from the fact that rigid cluster vertices in the tree $T^r_G$ are isolated, see Fact \ref{3.4}).
-On the other hand, given any wedge arm $A$ in $\Theta^{V}_*[{\mathcal R}_G]$, we recall that $A$ is composed of punctured edges obtained by puncturing precisely one edge $\sigma$ in precisely one $\theta$-graph $\Gamma_z=\Xi_{k(z)}$.
+We associate to $A$ (and call the \emph{U-type} of $A$) the type $\varepsilon=[e]\in U$, i.e., the $G$-orbit of $e$.
+This orbit clearly belongs to $U$, since $x$ is a flexible vertex of $T^r_G$ (which follows from the fact that rigid cluster vertices in the tree $T^r_G$ are isolated, see \Factref{3.4}).
+Consider now the remaining case when $A$ is a wedge arm in $\Theta^{V}_*[{\mathcal R}_G]$, and recall that $A$ is composed of punctured edges obtained by puncturing precisely one edge $\sigma$ in precisely one $\theta$-graph $\Gamma_z=\Xi_{k(z)}$.
 (We then put $E_A:=\{ \sigma \}$.)
-Since the edges of $\Gamma_z$ are in a fixed bijective correspondence with the edges of $T^r_G$ adjacent to $z$ (via the bijection $\lambda_z^+$ described in the fourth paragraph of \Secref{S}), we denote by $e_\sigma=\lambda_z^+(\sigma)$ this edge adjacent to $z$ which corresponds to $\sigma$.
-We associate to $A$ (and call the \emph{U-type} of A) the type $\varepsilon=[e_\sigma]\in U$, i.e. the $G$-orbit of $e_\sigma$.
+Since the edges of $\Gamma_z$ are in a fixed bijective correspondence with the vertices of $T^r_G$ adjacent to $z$ (via the bijection $\lambda_z^+$ described in the fourth paragraph of \Secref{S}), we denote by $e_\sigma=[z,\lambda_z^+(\sigma)]$ this edge joining $z$ to the vertex which corresponds to $\sigma$.
+We associate to $A$ (and call the \emph{U-type} of A) the type $\varepsilon=[e_\sigma]\in U$, i.e., the $G$-orbit of $e_\sigma$.

 Accordingly with the above described assignment of U-types, we call an arm or wedge arm \emph{U-orientable} if its U-type is orientable, and in the remaining case we call it \emph{U-non-orientable}.